 With 20 years of experience in a teaching and leadership role in both an FE and Sixth Form environment, Hayder is an experienced leader with a passion for STEM (Science, Technology, Engineering and Mathematics).
 A graduate of both UCL and London’s Imperial College, studying advanced mathematics and Engineering, he is able to bring his vast experience to LDE.

-Hayder has been the Deputy Director for the Waltham Forest Post 16 Schools and Colleges STEM project securing £100k’s worth of funding from the London Mayors Office (LSEF) and has led on a number of high profile regional projects such as a London-wide Science and mathematics Expo as well as being project lead for the STEM Foundations STEM Assured accreditation for two schools and two Sixth Form Colleges.
+Hayder has been the Deputy Director for the Waltham Forest Post 16 STEM project securing £100k’s worth of funding from the London Mayors Office (LSEF) and has led on a number of high profile regional projects such as a London-wide Science and mathematics Expo as well as being project lead for the STEM Foundations STEM Assured accreditation for two schools and two Sixth Form Colleges within London.

 Hayder has also been a visiting speaker at a number of national conferences such as the National Association of Managers for Support Services (NAMSS) where he led two workshops on Outstanding Schools Liaison with over 100 delegates.
 He is also an active member of the Digital Resilience Quality Assurance Group which is an initiative by the Waltham Forest Council to develop bespoke PSHE/Tutorial resources for Schools and Colleges that enable school children to stay safe online and develop their digital resilience.